minio/console/DEVELOPMENT.md

 $ docker exec my-openldap-container ldapadd -x -D "cn=admin,dc=example,dc=org" -w admin -f /container/service/slapd/assets/test/billy.ldif -H ldap://localhost -ZZ
 ```

-Query the ldap server to check the user billy was created correctly and got assigned to the mcsAdmin group, you should get a list
+Query the ldap server to check the user billy was created correctly and got assigned to the consoleAdmin group, you should get a list
 containing ldap users and groups.

 ```